openhab/org.openhab.binding.zwave/doc/zwaveme/zmekfobs_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-  1. Pushing all four buttons for 5 sec. will turn the fob into management mode.
-Management mode will time out after 10 sec
-  2. Button 2 issues a node information frame or wakeup notification
+<ol&gt<li&gtPushing all four buttons for 5 sec. will turn the fob into management mode.
+Management mode will time out after 10 sec</li&gt <li&gtButton 2 issues a node information frame or wakeup notification</li&gt </ol&gt

 ## Channels